Transport Strategy

 Transport for Wales want to hear from you to help refine their proposed local bus network ahead of it being introduced from 2027.

-Bus Reform
+Bus reform

 Bus reform will mean that decisions about bus services in Wales (including routes, timetables, fares, hours of operation and service quality standard), will be made by Welsh Government and Transport for Wales.
 Transport for Wales will be working in partnership with local authorities and Corporate Joint Committees (CJCs).
 Bus operators can bid for contracts of various sizes to run services to agreed specifications.